dsilvestro/PyRate/tutorials/pyrate_tutorial_1.md

 Under these settings PyRate will run for 20 million iterations sampling every 5,000.
 Thus the resulting log files (see below) will include 4,000 posterior samples.

+**Another algorithm available uses Reversible Jump MCMC (RJMCMC) to look for rate shifts.
+Preliminary simulations show that RJMCMC outperforms BDMCMC (paper in preparation) in accuracy and power.** Using the RJMCMC algorithm requires adding the flag `-A 4` when launching a PyRate analysis, e.g.:

+`python PyRate.py .../Canis_pbdb_data_PyRate.py -A 4 -mHPP -mG -j 1`

 #### Output files
 The PyRate analysis described above produces three output files, saved in a folder named *pyrate_mcmc_logs* in the same directory as the input file: